 ABOUT AMERICAN CREED

-Pulitzer Prize-winning historian David M. Kennedy and former Secretary of State Condoleezza Rice come together from different points of view to explore what it means to be American.
-That spirited inquiry frames the stories of a range of citizen-activists striving to realize their own visions of America’s promise across deep divides.
+Pulitzer Prize-winning historian David M. Kennedy and former Secretary of State Condoleezza Rice come together from different perspectives to investigate the idea of a shared American creed.
+That spirited inquiry sheds light on the stories of a range of citizen-activists striving to realize their own visions of America’s promise across deep divides.

 Directed, Written & Produced by Sam Ball